BACK

 Before you run a background check in California, be sure you’re aware of the state and federal laws that apply to their use.
 Keep in mind that while all California counties are subject to state-wide laws and executive orders, some counties may enforce additional regulations for background screening.
 Additionally, you must get written consent from a tenant before running a housing or pre employment background check.
 Be sure you’re educated on the law in your region and adhere to the HUD’s recommendations.

-How far back do Background Checks in California go?
+How Far Back Do Background Checks in California Go?

 When you use consumer reports to make tenant decisions, you must comply with the Fair Credit Reporting Act (FCRA).